 Perfect Bean to Cup Coffee Machines

-But if you’ve already caught the home barista bug, or if you’ve already experienced the difference between a traditional espresso coffee machine in the hands of a competent home barista and that of a bean to cup machine, and now you can’t go back, then you’re going to be needing a home barista setup.
+But if you’ve already caught the home barista bug, or if you’ve already experienced the difference between a representative espresso machine in the hands of a competent home barista and that of a bean to cup machine, and now you can’t go back, then you’re going to be needing a home barista setup.

 How much do I need to invest as a beginner home barista?

-This is a difficult subject, and the real respond to is probably “as much as possible”, given that primarily speaking – the more you spend, the better overall experience and better potential for cup quality.
+This is a difficult subject, and the genuine respond to is probably “as much as possible”, given that primarily speaking – the more you spend, the better overall experience and better potential for cup quality.

 If we’re talking bare minimum, I’d say (at the time of writing) about £300-£400 for a used setup, or about £500-£600 for a new setup.
 At least.

-If you ask people who find out their stuff, and if you look for forum threads on this topic, you’ll likely end up getting advice that you need to spend a fairly significant sum of money to start out with a proper home barista setup.
+If you ask people who understand their stuff, and if you look for forum threads on this topic, you’ll likely end up getting advice that you need to spend a fairly significant sum of money to start out with a proper home barista setup.
 If you get this advice, I would advise that you ignore it, as I did.

-While someone who’s much further along the home barista journey, or someone who’s a pro in the industry, who can detect the subtle difference in a coffee depending on whether the coffee has been ground with conical burrs or flat burrs, for instance, may not be happy with the results that you can get with an entry extent setup, that doesn’t mean you’re not going to be happy with them.
+While someone who’s much further along the home barista journey, or someone who’s a pro in the industry, who can detect the subtle difference in a coffee depending on whether the coffee has been ground with conical burrs or flat burrs, for instance, may not be happy with the impacts that you can get with an entry extent setup, that doesn’t mean you’re not going to be happy with them.

 I spent about £15 on the Rancilio Silvia steam wand mod – so under £250, and I was REALLY happy with the effects from this setup as my first home barista espresso setup.